DeCo: Frequency-Decoupled Pixel Diffusion for End-to-End Image Generation: Related Work

 \textbf{Pixel Diffusion.} Pixel diffusion has progressed much more slowly than its latent counterparts due to the vast dimensionality of pixel space~\cite{adm, vdm, simple_diffusion}.
 Early pixel diffusion models typically rely on long residual connections~\cite{rdm, adm}, which may hinder scalability~\cite{wang2025pixnerd}.
 Recent attempts split the diffusion process into chunks at different resolution scales to reduce computational costs~\cite{pixelflow, rdm}.
 Early methods split the diffusion process into multiple resolution stages~\cite{pixelflow, rdm}.
 Relay Diffusion~\cite{rdm} trains separate models for each scale, leading to higher cost and two-stage optimization.
 Pixelflow~\cite{pixelflow} uses one model across all scales and needs a complex denoising schedule that slows down inference.
 Alternative approaches explore different model architectures.
 FractalGen~\cite{fractal} builds fractal generative models by recursively applying atomic modules, achieving self-similar pixel-level generation.
 TarFlow~\cite{tarflow} introduces a transformer-based normalizing flow to directly model and generate pixels.
 Recent PixNerd~\cite{wang2025pixnerd} employs a DiT to predict neural field parameters for each patch, rendering pixel velocities akin to test-time training.
 JiT~\cite{li2025jit} predicts the clean image to anchor generation to the low-dimensional data manifold.
+PixelGen~\cite{ma2026pixelgen} introduces perceptual supervision to simplify the training of pixel diffusion.